In This Article

 These are the best wallets for storing, swapping, staking, and managing your Polygon (POL) tokens, whether you’re after convenience, privacy, security, or all of the above.

-- Best Wallet – A mobile-first, non-custodial wallet with no KYC and built-in DEX aggregator.
+- Best Wallet – Best Wallet is the best Polygon wallet.
+A mobile-first, non-custodial wallet with no KYC and built-in DEX aggregator.
 Ideal for swapping POL, exploring presales, and managing tokens across 60+ blockchains.

 - Zengo – A secure mobile wallet using seedless MPC technology.
 Offers 3FA, in-app crypto purchases, staking, NFT support, and a smooth UI for beginners.